The Real Reason Behind Miley's Two-Toned Hair

 "I like blonde and brown — now I don’t have to choose," she said.

-She could have stopped there if she had wanted to, but Cyrus kept going and explained why not having to choose between colours was so liberating.
+She could have stopped there if she had wanted to, but Cyrus kept going and explained why not having to choose between colors was so liberating.

 "For chicks, you've gotta look a certain way all the time, and I just don’t wanna do that," she added.